 |Bottling||Jun 25 2021|

 Winemaking and Maturation

 The grapes were hand sorted and whole bunch pressed.
-The juice is very lightly settled (we like very cloudy raw juice) with no additions to the raw juice, wild fermentation in took place in a 2000L Foudre and some old barrels of various sizes.
+The juice is very lightly settled (we like very cloudy raw juice) with no additions to the raw juice, wild fermentation took place in two 2000L Foudre’s.
 Fermentation lasted for about two months.
-The wine was kept on lees for around 12 months, then rested in tank on fine lees without fining for a further six months prior to bottling.
+The wine was kept on lees for around twelve months, then rested in tank on fine lees without fining for a further six months prior to bottling.
 Very simple, careful winemaking.